lainproliant/moonlight/README.md

 - License: [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt)
     - As specified [here](https://github.com/c42f/tinyformat#license).

 A type-safe printf replacement for C++.
-I use this all of the time, and its an excellent option for folks who like working with C-style format strings.
+I use this all of the time, and it's an excellent option for folks who like working with C-style format strings.

 #### [Date](https://github.com/HowardHinnant/date)